pci/cv/README.md

 This is a copy of my web-based CV.
 It's fully buzz-word compliant (html5, css3 responsive design).

+A live version of this cv can be found at http://philingrey.com/cv/

 Feel free to fork and use for your own cv, just down forget to change the details....

 ## Printing a pdf